SebastianDixon/TSP_ACO/README.md

    python your_script_name.py
    ```

-Make sure to replace "your-username" and "your_script_name.py" with your actual GitHub username and the name of the Python script you want to execute.
+Make sure to replace "your_script_name.py" with the name of the Python script you want to execute.

 ## Acknowledgments

 - Special thanks to the authors of the Python libraries used in this project: xml.etree.ElementTree, random, matplotlib, pandas, numpy, and networkx.

 Feel free to reach out to me if you have any questions or feedback.

-Happy coding! 🚀